Skip to main content

 Defamation

 Please take care not to make defamatory statements.
 In law this means a statement that lowers the reputation of a person or organisation in the eyes of a reasonable person.
-By publishing such a statement we can both get into serious trouble.
-We will therefore take down any statement that could be deemed to be defamatory.
+Publishing a defamatory statement can get all involved into serious trouble.
+We will therefore take down any statement that could be deemed to be defamatory and reserve the right to block the person responsible.

 Pre-election period

 The Council itself, as opposed to its political administration, must be politically neutral in its communications.
-Therefore, please do not use any of our pages to promote party political messages or other content.
+Please do not use any of our pages to promote party political messages or other content.

 The Council will remove any comments that, in its view, may compromise its obligation to maintain political neutrality.